kema206/safeTravels/README.md

 <br>

 <h2>About Our Website</h2>
-Picture having to travel but not being familiar with the place you are traveling to.<br> This is where "Safe Travels" comes.
-This website will help you plan your travels by<br> highlighting neighbourhoods with different colours corresponding to their crime rates,<br> so travelers could be aware of .<br>
+Picture having to travel but not being familiar with the place you are traveling to.
+This is where "Safe Travels" comes.<br>
+"Safe Travels" is a website will help our fellow travelers decide where to stay by compiling various statistics about<br>
+diferrent neigbouthoods in the area.
+One of the feature is highlighting neighbourhoods with different colours<br>
+on their corresponding crime rates.
+Additionaly, there are also multiple tags pinpointing the exact location of medical<br>
+establishments, amenities, and skytrain stations.
+These tags could help travelers decide the location that best suits them.<br>
-Moreover, if first respond is something our users are concerned about, our website<br> also provide multiple tags pinpointing the exact location of medical establishments<br> such as hospitals and medical clinics.
-To make planning even more easy, we also provide<br> locations to public transport in the form of skytrains.
-By using our website, travellers<br> would not have to stress out planning everything!
+By using our website, travellers would not have to stress out planning everything!

 <h2>How We Calculate the Crime Rate</h2>
 Our website calculates the crime rate per neighbourhood, so that the user can determine how<br>